What Is Tufting?

 Something Real to Take Home

-You leave with a hand-tufted rug or wall piece—something with weight, texture, and presence.
+You leave with a hand-tufted custom rug or wall piece—something with weight, texture, and presence.
 Not a trend piece.
-Something you built line by line, that holds its shape because you took the time.
+It's a unique creation you built line by line, and after the finishing process, you can take your completed rug home the same day.

 Setup & Safety